 Always revisit old content, which can be more valuable than adding new content.
 Each piece of new content dilutes the rest of the website, and it should be there to fill gaps, not just for the purpose of adding something new.
 Look for opportunities to update or refresh old content, or add in more content to answer more questions relevant to the page, that the page currently doesn’t answer.
 Constantly work on your internal content hierarchy.

 Further reading: How to reduce, reuse and recycle content

 Promote cornerstone or hub pages’ authority by linking to them from other relevant lesser pages on the site.
 Also make sure parent pages link to relevant other pages on the site, through links in body of text, or navigation links.
 This always needs revisiting as the site grows.

-Google My Business is easy to do once and then overlook.
+Google Business Profile is easy to do once and then overlook.
 It is important to maintain this listing.
 Add new images, update your posts, add to the description text.
 Google has added a couple of new features to this in the past few months and it’s easy to miss these details.

 You also need to ask your customers for reviews.
 It’s easy to fall behind your competitors in terms of number of reviews, then have to play catch up.
 Alternatively, if you don’t have many reviews, it’s easy for someone to come along with a negative review and sabotage your score.
 Getting the reviews in advance stops you having to go through a damage limitation exercise if this happens.

 Further reading: How to get more Google reviews

 Use the review link generator to create a link you can send directly to customers to ask them to review you.